Santi-13/obisidian-notes-vault/AI/Neural Networks.md

 $$
 This function belongs to a family of similar functions with this characteristic "s" shape called **sigmoids**.

+If we add an additional neuron, we now
 ![[Second Simplest NN]]